-When selecting shipping solutions on Easyship, it is important to understand that some couriers offer no liability.
-In this article, we want to break down the way in which courier liability can be determined.
+When selecting shipping solutions on Easyship, it is essential to understand that some couriers offer no liability.
+This article describes how courier liability is determined.

 Firstly, it is worth summarising the categories in which we assign shipping solutions.

-- Postal (No Liability)- A shipment that is sent via the postal network, we do not provide support nor will the courier be responsible if the shipment is lost or damaged in transit.
-E.G USPS, HKpost, Singpost, GlobalPost, Hermes, RoyalMail, etc.
+- Postal (No Liability): A shipment sent via the postal network, no support provided nor will the courier be responsible if the shipment is lost or damaged in transit.
+E.g USPS, HKpost, Singpost, GlobalPost, Hermes, RoyalMail, SF Mail etc.

-Now that we have broken down the categories of Easyship couriers, let's go into ways of identifying whether or not your shipping solution offers liability when purchasing the label.
+Now that we have broken down the categories of Easyship couriers let's identify whether your shipping solution offers liability when purchasing the label.

-By clicking no, you acknowledge that if the shipment is lost or damaged, Easyship and the courier cannot be held liable.
+By clicking no, you acknowledge that Easyship and the courier won't be liable if the shipment is lost or damaged.

 IMPORTANT: We always encourage you to add Insurance even if you are using a courier with limited Liability.
 This is because in these cases, although we will always do our best to have your claim accepted, on average, only 15% of claims are accepted by couriers that offer limited liability.
-Courier investigations are automatically closed (and, thus, the claim rejected) after 45 days if the loss or damage is not acknowledged by the courier.
+Courier investigations are automatically closed (and, thus, the claim rejected) after 45 days if the courier does not acknowledge the loss or damage.